thorstenalpers/.Net-Examples/setup-static-code-analysis.md

-# Set up coding static code analysis with FxCop
+# Set up static code analysis with FxCop

 Microsoft offers a great way to add static code analysis to .net projects.